Node configuration

 Kubelet configuration examples

-You can find all available kubelet settings in the Kubernetes documentation – Kubelet Configuration.
+The Kubernetes documentation—Kubelet Configuration —contains all available Kubelet settings.
 Please refer to the version of your cluster.

 For example, if you want to add some specific custom taints during node startup, you could do it with the following snippet: